vivian-li26/CHIME_live_cell_imaging/README.md

 The scripts in this repository batch process live cell imaging data.
 Below is the directory structure containing all of the inputs and outputs involved in the scripts, with a description of each folder and its contents:

 ```
-<project-root>/ ├── BF/ │    TIFF images of brightfield channel split from .nd2 files ├── PI/ │    TIFF images of PI channel split from .nd2 files │ └── PI_segmented/ │    Segmentation results of PI channel images, saved as multi-framelabeled images ├── YFP/ │    TIFF images of YFP channel split from .nd2 files │ └── YFP_segmented/ │    Segmentation results of YFP channel images, saved as multi-framelabeled images ├── CTV/ │    TIFF images of CTV channel split from .nd2 files │ └── CTV_segmented/ │    Segmentation results of CTV channel images, saved as multi-framelabeled images ├── tracking/ │    TrackMate outputs(spots.csv, tracks.csv) of the CTV channel labeled images │ ├── combined_spots_relabeled/ │    spots.csv files from TrackMate of (PI and YFP channels) concatenated labeled images with the source of each label updated │ └── xy[i]_distance_csv_files/ │    Distance between each targets and its k nearest effector in each frame │    Approaching pairs of targets and effectors │    Pairs of targets and effectors under persistent contact ├── filtered_segmentation/ │    PI and YFP labeled images with dead CTls and debris removed │ └── concatenated_segmentation/ │    Concatenated labels from PI and YFP filtered labels, with a lookup table indicating the source (YFP or PI) of each label │    Raw spots.csv and tracks.csv files from TrackMate of (PI and YFP channels) concatenated labeled images (does not have the source of each label updated)
+<project-root>/
+├── BF/
+│    TIFF images of brightfield channel split from .nd2 files
+├── PI/
+│    TIFF images of PI channel split from .nd2 files
+│ └── PI_segmented/
+│        Segmentation results of PI channel images, saved as multi-framelabeled images
+├── YFP/
+│    TIFF images of YFP channel split from .nd2 files
+│ └── YFP_segmented/
+│        Segmentation results of YFP channel images, saved as multi-framelabeled images
+├── CTV/
+│    TIFF images of CTV channel split from .nd2 files
+│ └── CTV_segmented/
+│        Segmentation results of CTV channel images, saved as multi-framelabeled images
+├── tracking/
+│    TrackMate outputs(spots.csv, tracks.csv) of the CTV channel labeled images
+│ ├── combined_spots_relabeled/
+│        spots.csv files from TrackMate of (PI and YFP channels) concatenated labeled images with the source of each label updated
+│ └── xy[i]_distance_csv_files/
+│        Distance between each targets and its k nearest effector in each frame
+│        Approaching pairs of targets and effectors
+│        Pairs of targets and effectors under persistent contact
+├── filtered_segmentation/
+│    PI and YFP labeled images with dead CTls and debris removed
+│ └── concatenated_segmentation/
+│        Concatenated labels from PI and YFP filtered labels, with a lookup table indicating the source (YFP or PI) of each label
+│        Raw spots.csv and tracks.csv files from TrackMate of (PI and YFP channels) concatenated labeled images (without the source of each label)
 ```

 ***